rokath/trice/docs/TriceUserManual.md

 When having lots of program memory simply let all values be `1`.
 With specific linker optimization unused functions can get stripped out automatically.

+It is possible to `#define TRICE_SINGLE_MAX_SIZE 12` for example in *triceConfig.h*.
+This automaticaly disables all Trice messages with payloads > 8 bytes (Trice size is 4 bytes).

 ### 29.3. <a id='linker-option---split-sections-(if-supported)'></a>Linker Option --split-sections (if supported)

-* In ARM-MDK uVision `Project -> Options -> C/C++ -> "One EFL section for each function"` allows good optimization and getting rid of unused code without additional linker optimization.
+In ARM-MDK uVision `Project -> Options -> C/C++ -> "One EFL section for each function"` allows good optimization and getting rid of unused code without additional linker optimization.
 This leads to a faster build process and is fine for most cases.
 It allows excluding unused functions.

 ### 29.4. <a id='linker-optimization--flto-(if-supported)'></a>Linker Optimization -flto (if supported)